FraAlle/Frontpage/Cybersecurity/google/4/README.md

 *   /tmp: This directory stores many temporary files.

 *   /mnt: This directory stands for “mount” and stores media, such as USB drives and hard drives.

+## SQL

+Foreign key: primary key in another table.
+While filtering sql querrys, the % means for any number of others charcters, the _ means only 1 other character(__ means 2, ___ means 3 etc).